 It’s limited in it’s questions so it isn’t the be all and end all but with the little GIF’s it sends and the way it annihilates my sad feelings, it’s a good little app to check in with and it’s free!

-Another good app is Headspace, which has been recommended to me a lot recently whilst I’m struggling with some monster panic attacks (which I plan on writing about next, since the panic attacks I had before were mere twinges in comparison).
+Another good app is Headspace, which has been recommended to me a lot recently whilst I’m struggling with some difficult panic attacks.

 I’m not one for sitting still but it’s only been a few days and I can already feel a difference in the way I react to my body freaking out on me.